Honey, I shrunk the hypothesis space (through logical preprocessing): Experiments

-The reason for the increase in learning time on 3 tasks is the overhead of reasoning about the constraints discovered by \name{}, i.e. the overhead of Clingo processing the constraints.
-For these tasks, the mean increase in learning time is only $2 \pm 0$ seconds.
+\name{} increases the learning time on 17/419 tasks.
+The reason is the overhead of reasoning about the constraints discovered by \name{}, i.e. the overhead of Clingo processing the constraints.
+For these tasks, the mean increase in learning time is only 1.2 $\pm$ 0.4 seconds.

-A significance test confirms $(p < 0.05)$ that \name{} increases predictive accuracy on 11/419 (2\%) tasks and decreases accuracy on 8/419 (1\%) tasks.
+A significance test confirms $(p < 0.05)$ that \name{} increases predictive accuracy on 15/419 (3.6\%) tasks and decreases accuracy on 24/419 (5.7\%) tasks.
 There is no significant difference on the other tasks.
 The main reason for any accuracy increase is that without \name{} \popper{} sometimes does not find a good hypothesis in the time limit.
 By contrast, as \name{} prunes the hypothesis space, there are fewer hypotheses for \popper{} to consider, so it sometimes finds a better hypothesis quicker.
 Furthermore, as \name{} is optimally sound (Proposition \ref{prop:correctness}), it is guaranteed to lead to a hypothesis space that is a subset of the original one yet still contains an optimal hypothesis.
-According to the Blumer bound \cite{blumer:bound}, given two hypothesis spaces of different sizes, searching the smaller space will result in higher predictive accuracy compared to searching the larger one, assuming a good hypothesis is in both.

 The main reason for the decrease in accuracy is a \popper{} implementation issue.
 For the \emph{iggp-tiger\_vs\_dogs-goal} task, \popper{} without \name{} learns this rule: